json420/degu/doc/rgi.rst

-       especially in the request body, but also in the response body; RGI aims to eliminate this ambiguity, and to do so in a way that allows reverse-proxy applications to preserve these request and response body transfer semantics across their forwarded request and response
+       especially in the request body, but also in the response body; RGI aims to eliminate this ambiguity, and to do so in a way that allows reverse-proxy applications to preserve these request and response body transfer semantics exactly across their forwarded request and response